Kyle Tucker Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA among all MLB pitching staffs (4.68).
+- The Mets have the 24th-ranked team ERA among all league pitching staffs (4.63).

-- The Mets allow the fourth-most home runs in baseball (100 total, 1.4 per game).
+- The Mets surrender the fourth-most home runs in baseball (101 total, 1.4 per game).

-- Scherzer (5-2) gets the starting nod for the Mets in his 12th start of the season.
-He has a 4.45 ERA in 56 2/3 innings pitched, with 60 strikeouts.
+- The Mets will send Verlander (2-3) to the mound to make his ninth start of the season.
+He is 2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched.

-- The right-hander last pitched on Tuesday against the New York Yankees, when he tossed 3 1/3 innings, allowing six earned runs while giving up seven hits.
+- The right-hander's most recent time out came on Wednesday against the New York Yankees, when he tossed six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.